skypanther/mobileframeworks/readme.md

 ## Disclosure

 I used to work for Appcelerator (as lead trainer and later as an engineer).
-In part, I prepared this chart to help me overcome the natural bias and myopia that comes from working for a company for four years.
+Since then, I've dabbled with NativeScript and React Native though I've used neither for a production app.
 The info here is as unbiased as I can make it, given my background.
 It is not meant to endorse or promote any of these tools over another.
 Please make your own *informed* choice.